 T. Rowe Price Group Inc. (TROW).
 Below are some highlights from the above linked analysis:

-Company Description: T. Rowe Price Group Inc. (formerly T. Rowe Price Associates) operates one of the largest no-load mutual fund complexes in the United States.
+Company Description: T. Rowe Price Group Inc. (formerly T. Rowe Price Associates) operates one of the largest no-load mutual fund and life cycle fund complexes in the United States.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 TROW is trading at a discount to only 3.) above.
 The stock is trading at a 6.0% discount to its calculated fair value of $84.28.
 TROW earned a Star in this section since it is trading at a fair value.